gohanko/yiikuochong.com/content/posts/dissecting-hi-hive-community-part-1.md

 During COVID-19, my university debuted an attendance tracking called Hi-Hive Community.
 A lecturer would present a QR code, and the students will scan it to take attendance.

-Like the previous paper based attendance solution, it doesn't actually stop students from skipping class.
-Nontheless, that's not the issue we'll be discussing today.

-After using the application for a few years, I noticed that the original application is too bloated with unnecessary features, it's too slow, and important items are buried in unending levels of menus.
+After using the application for a few years, I noticed that the original application is too bloated with unnecessary features, it's not very responsive, and important items are buried in unending levels of menus.

 Thus, I have the idea of rebuilding the application using a Jetpack Compose, and more modern UI frameworks.

-I first needed to figure how the API works.
+To do so, I first needed to figure how the API works.

 # Preliminary Analysis
 Through regular usage, I suspected that it uses some kind of web/mobile hybrid framework.